Project Acceleration 2021-2022

 Project Acceleration is a concurrent enrollment program within the College of Arts and Sciences at Seton Hall University, that has allowed high school students in New Jersey and New York to get a head start on their university careers.
 Over the course of their high school career, students can earn credits from Seton Hall University for approved courses taken in their secondary schools.
 Subjects include (for NHS in 2021-2022) Mathematics, Biology, Chemistry, Physics, Economics, Political Science, History, English, Italian, Latin and Spanish.
 The college credits earned through Project Acceleration are accepted at more than 200 colleges and universities.

 Nutley High School participates in the Project Acceleration program.
 This site provides information about the various courses that Nutley High School offers that are aligned with Project Acceleration.
 In order for a course to be approved, both course curriculum and instructor must be approved by the faculty at Seton Hall.
 NHS offers both semester courses and full year courses.
-Registration for fall semester and full year courses ends on October 16, 2020.
+Registration for fall semester and full year courses ends on October 13, 2021.
 Students can register for spring semester courses in January-February (more information provided after the holiday break).

 Students must be enrolled in the appropriate course, and have the approved instructor to qualify.
 Registration forms can be downloaded at .
 The fee for Project Acceleration is $100 per credit.
 (Please note that some courses are three credits, while others include an additional credit for the corresponding lab).
 Forms are to be completed on line, printed and then mailed to Seton Hall.
 PAYMENT WILL BE ONLINE THIS YEAR (after registration).
 Students will be provided with more information in their classes.
-A more detailed email will be sent to all parents and students at the beginning of each semester.
+A more detailed email will be sent to all parents and eligible students at the beginning of each semester.

 Below, you will find a list of classes that relate NHS courses/Instructors to Seton Hall courses/credits, as well as a list if of schools that are known to accept project acceleration credits.
 For more information, please visit or contact Mr. Joseph Materia (NHS Vice Principal) at 661-8825 or at email@example.com.